The Voice of the Anti-Imperialist Movement from

 Around the world gangs are studied by those with specialized training in areas such as ethnography, anthropology, and psychology.
 In these fields, researchers are often subjected to ethical standards that warn against manipulating data to advance their personal objectives and required to employ social science field research best practices in relation to data collection, analysis, and interpretation.
 The officers responsible for validating prisoners are not held to any such ethical standards and lack the fundamental knowledge to determine if a prisoner is actually a SRG member or not.

-The qualification, the degree of specialized knowledge for these officers to be qualified as “gang-experts” is particularly lacking.
+The degree of specialized knowledge for these officers to be qualified as “gang-experts” is particularly lacking.
 An officer can be qualified as a “gang-expert” after having only a couple months on the job, as long as they have some formalized training.
 You would think these “gang officers” would be required to demonstrate a basic overstanding of the complicated dynamics at issue where gang membership and behavior are concerned beyond stereotypes and prototypes, being that these validations subject prisoners to indefinite sanctions and restrictions that not only affect the lives of the prisoners but also the lives of the prisoners’ families.

 These “gang officers” employ a worksheet which lists seventeen criteria for determining gang involvement, each of which is assigned a point value.
 Prisoners may be labeled as “suspects/associates” or “members”.
 A qualifying score is not difficult to achieve: prisoners bearing tattoos “thought” to signify gang affiliation and who socialize with “confirmed” gang-members may be regarded as members themselves.